Birch Plywood Density, Weight & Strength: A Specifier's Reference (2026)

 Weight (kg) = length (m) × width (m) × thickness (m) × density (kg/m³)

-Apply a ±5–7% correction for moisture content variation between 8% (drier) and 14% (wetter).
-For Baltic birch, recompute with 700 kg/m³; for Vietnamese birch-face, use 650 kg/m³ as a working figure unless the core species and thickness are known.
+Apply roughly ±5–7% for moisture content variation between dry (8% MC) and damp (14% MC).
+For Baltic birch use 700 kg/m³.
+For Vietnamese birch-face, 650 is the working number unless the core species is known.

 Strength Properties Beyond Density

-Density is a strong but imperfect predictor of strength.
-Two panels at identical density can differ on stiffness and rupture by 15–20% depending on grain orientation, ply count, and resin system.
+Density predicts strength imperfectly.
+Two panels at the same density can differ on stiffness and rupture by 15 to 20% depending on grain orientation, ply count, and resin system.
+Density gets you in the right ballpark, not to the right seat.

 Typical engineering values for birch plywood, parallel to face grain, at 12% MC: